HarielThums/nestjs-prisma-querybuilder/README.md

     - **All the properties will be separeted by blank space;**
     - By default if you don't send any `select` the find just will return the `id` property;
-    - If it is necessary to take the whole object it is possible to use `select=all`, but with that it is not allowed to use populates;
+    - If it is necessary to take the whole object it is possible to use `select=all`;
     - Exception: If you select a relationship field will be return all the object, to select a field in one relation you can use `populate` and to find just him `id` is possible to use `authorId` field;
     - `http://localhost:3000/posts?select=title published authorId`